elastic/apm-pipeline-library/vars/README.md

 * *branch*: the branch to checkout from the repo.
 * *reference*: Repository to be used as reference repository.
 * *githubNotifyFirstTimeContributor*: Whether to notify the status if first time contributor.
 Default: false
 * *shallow*: Whether to enable the shallow cloning.
-Default: true
+Default: false
 * *depth*: Set shallow clone depth.
 Default: 5
 * *retry*: Set the number of retries if there are issues when cloning.
 Default: 3

+_NOTE_: 'shallow' is forced to be disabled when running on Pull Requests

 ## gitCmd
 Execute a git command against the git repo, using the credentials passed.